Endermanch/XPKeygen/README.md

 ![F17 Elliptic Curve](https://user-images.githubusercontent.com/44542704/230788993-d340f63c-7201-4307-a52c-9bf159b99d02.png)

 The curve consists of the blue points in above image.
-In practice the "elliptic curves" used in cryptography are "sets of points in square matrix".
+In practice the "elliptic curves" used in cryptography are "sets of points in a square matrix".

 The above curve is "educational".
 It provides very small key length (4-5 bits).
 In real world situations developers typically use curves of 256-bits or more.